notsogood1/Pi/README.md

 -   **Clean and Clear Output:** The calculated Pi value is presented in a formatted display area.
 -   **Optimized Performance:** Uses `requestAnimationFrame` for efficient rendering and smooth updates.

-## How to Use in GitHub CodeSpaces (Assuming `index.html` is in your Repository)
+## How to Use in GitHub CodeSpaces

 Follow these steps to run the Pi calculator directly from your existing GitHub repository using CodeSpaces:

 1.  **Open Your Repository in CodeSpaces:**
     -      Click the green "Code" button.
     -      Select the "CodeSpaces" tab.
-    -      Click "Create codespace on main" (or your branch name).
+    -      Click "Create codespace on main".

 2.  **Start a Simple HTTP Server:**
     -   Once CodeSpaces is running, a terminal will open.
 If not, open a new terminal within your CodeSpace.